Kitware/ParaView/Plugins/XRInterface/TESTING.md

    - Move away from your current position (with joystick or by moving physically)
    - Press the left trigger to load the saved position (camera should be moved at the saved position again)
    - Press “Clear” (all save poses should be removed)
+   - Click “Save Pose” (to test state file later)

+## In the XR menu, in “Environment” tab

+ - Change “View Up” and check orientation change
+ - Press one of “Scene Scale” buttons and check scaling change (recommended to test the smaller ones)
+ - Toggle “Show Floor” (floor should disappear)

 ## In the XR menu, in “Widgets” tab

  - Press “Ruler”
+ - Check that white cross marker is displayed at the tip of the right controller
  - Place two points with right trigger (should place distance info)
  - Press “Ruler” again
  - Toggle “Navigation Panel” (should appear above the left controller)